mattriney/Todo-app/README.md

 # Todo

-This is a simple Todo list app built in Angular
+This is a simple Todo list app built in Angular for practice

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.